osi-oswald/react-unify/README.md

 # react-mvvm-decorators
-Apply Model-View-ViewModel (MVVM) to React with these simple @decorators
+Apply Model-View-ViewModel (MVVM) to React with 3 simple @decorators.